swasher/pdfupload/README.md

 - [optional] if using DHCP, setting up static IP for new server (on router)
 - setup FQDN resolution for name of new server in local network (via router or hosts file).
 Name must be [staging|production]
 - reboot machine
-- on develping machine, write the connection data to provision/roles/system/vars/main.yml.
-There is example template along.
+- on develping machine, write the connection data to provision/group_vars/all.yml.
+Please attention, that there is many variables stored in crypted vault `vault.yml`

-        $ ansible-vault edit provision/roles/system/vars/main.yml

 - on develping machine, copy ssh key to target machine: ssh-copy-id [staging|production]
-- Note: Provision assumes, that pdfupload machine is dedicated server, so we do not use virtual environment.
-        This is due high load on file system during pdf processing.
+- start provision: `fab staging provision`
+- deploy code: `fan staging deploy`

 Steps to recreate local development environment